 from the ramp – and maybe even go soaring yourself!

-If you aren’t so daring, maybe you would prefer just
+If you aren’t so daring, you might prefer just to

 Parque Lage.
 Guided tours of the Forest are also

-could mention here.
+possibly mention here.
 So get out there!
-See what The
+See what

 Text: John Clites (contact)

 author and do not necessarily